 Step 1: Obtain a Customs Bond

-A customs bond is a financial guarantee to the CBP.
-When you get one, you’re saying that you will comply with all import regulations and pay any duties, taxes, and fees.
+A customs bond is a financial guarantee to U.S. Customs and Border Protection (CBP) that you’ll follow regulations and pay duties, taxes, and fees.
+Without one, your goods can’t legally clear customs.

 Step 2: Properly Classify Your Goods